smashedr/docker-test-action/README.md

 [^1]:
     The `${{ github.token }}` / `{{ secrets.GITHUB_TOKEN }}` is automatically passed, there is no need to manually pass these!
-    The only purpose of this input is to allow passing a PAT that was manually created and added to secrets.
+    This is only available to allow users to pass a different token they have created and defined in their `secrets`.
-    This is required for some actions that the automatic workflow token does not allow.